stephanelatil/P-Sharp-Lang/README.md

 ## **NOTE:**

 **This project is currently being rewritten**.
-Some features are available and you can run P# code in *Interpreted* mode on the `interpreter` branch with the -i flag.
-It is extremely slow and is actively being rewritten on this branch
+A first release is planned soon as most features are functional and simple programs execute correctly already.
+It is *possible* but not recommended to run code in interpreted mode (which is VERY slow and possibly broken), using `./compiler/main.py` with the -i flag.
+Waiting a few weeks for the rewritten version is preferred.

 <img src="assets/img/psharp_logo.png" alt="P# Logo" width="128"/>